CS400-Group-CC/Historic-Rail-Bridge-Database/IntegrationManager_README.txt

 Team Member Contributions:
 --------------------------
-<List the efforts of any members on your team that went above the team's
- expectations for their contributions to this project.
-Also identify any ways that team members failed to meet the expectations of the group, for
- example: missed deadlines, lack of communication, lack of effort, etc.>
+Both Jeremy and Joseph Peplisnki went above and beyond providing information for both groups due to their knowledge of the Historical Bridge subject matter.
+They created many of the interfaces in use and acquired the data being used in the project.

 Signature:
 ----------
-<Type out your full name here to certify that to the best of your
- understanding, the contents of this submission represent the efforts of your team members.
-If you are aware of any exceptions to this, please describe them here below your name.>
+William Langas